 Types of information Prevea360 collects about you

-We collect different types of nonpublic personal information to help us mange your health insurance coverage and benefits.
-We collect nonpublic personal information about you from some of the following sources.
+We collect different types of nonpublic personal information to help us manage your health insurance coverage and benefits.
+We collect nonpublic personal information about you from some of the following sources:

 - Information we get directly or indirectly from you or your employer or benefit plan sponsor through applications, surveys, or other forms.
 This may include information received in writing, in person, by telephone or electronically.
 Examples include name, address, social security number, date of birth, marital status, and medical history.

 - Information about your business with us, our affiliates, providers, agents, and others.
 This includes information from health care claims, medical history, eligibility information, payment information, service requests, and appeals and grievance information.

 - Information you allow us to get from others.

 We will not use or release your health information without your written permission, except as described in this notice.
 In some cases, you may be able to ask us to disclose your health information to the third-party application of your choosing.
 For the most part, you have the right and choice to tell us to:

 - Share information with your family, close friends or others involved in payment for your care.

 - Share information in a disaster relief situation.

 If you are not able to share your preference, such as if you are unconscious, we may share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.